Bills' Dalton Kincaid: Still in concussion protocol

-Kincaid remains in the NFL's concussion protocol ahead of Friday's practice, Alaina Getzenberg of ESPN.com reports.
+Kincaid remains in the league's concussion protocol Monday, Maddy Glab of the Bills' official site reports.

-That said, coach Sean McDermott noted that Kincaid is in line to practice in some capacity Friday.
-However, unless the tight end gains medical clearance in short order, it looks like he'll head into the weekend with an injury designation for Sunday night's game against the Giants.
+Kincaid was inactive for Sunday night's Week 6 win over the Giants.
+In his absence, Dawson Knox played 75 percent of the snaps, his highest snap share since Week 1.
+Quintin Morris got in on 30 percent of the snaps and caught the eventual game-winning touchdown.
+Kincaid has six more days to clear protocol ahead of the Week 7 date with the Patriots.

 More News